20089582/civ-ipriot-smiley/knowledge_and_evidence.md

 **4.** How does this difference affect the functionality of these classes

-      by importing time in the happy class it is able to create the blink function and it specificaly allows the blink function to use `time.delay()` witch delays between functions being executed
+      Importing the `time` module in the `Happy` class enables the blink functionality because it provides access to `time.sleep()` which pauses execution for a specified duration.
+This allows for the `blink` method to pause between closing and reopening the eyes, creating a visible blink effect.
+The `Sad` class lacks this import so it cannot implement a similar blink without adding the `time` import and using `time.sleep()`.